 Certificate in Afro-Latin American Studies

-The Afro-Latin American Studies Undergraduate Certificate provides students with an interdisciplinary approach to the study of the global, economic, cultural, and historical experiences of all peoples of African descent in the Latin American and Caribbean including communities of Black presences from the period of the ransatlantic slave trade and their descendants, and from more recent migration movements.
+The Afro-Latin American Studies Undergraduate Certificate provides degree-seeking FIU students with an interdisciplinary approach to the study of the global, economic, cultural, and historical experiences of all peoples of African descent in the Latin American and Caribbean including communities of Black presences from the period of the ransatlantic slave trade and their descendants, and from more recent migration movements.
 The Certificate complements students’ work in their major fields of study at the undergraduate level while fostering greater understanding of Black presences in the region.
 The certificate is supported academically by the course offerings and student advising of AADS core and affiliate with diverse research and teaching interests.
 Students can choose courses that focus more specifically on Afro-Latin Americans living both in the region and in other geographic areas to which Afro-Latin Americans have migrated.

 The Certificate places a strong emphasis on Afro-Latin American cultural expressions, social and political realities, and economic conditions at the local, national, regional, and international/global levels.
 Its objectives is to offer coordinated insights into the ongoing challenges Afrodescended communities face locally, nationally, and internationally and on the ways in which Afro-Latin American communities and individuals have developed political and creative strategies for survival in the midst of, and resistance to, racism and political, economic, and social oppression.
 The Certificate provides enrolled students with numerous opportunities to explore the realities of Afro-Latin American populations and the specific challenges they face.
 Courses for the Certificate are selected from both the social science and humanities offerings in several departments.
 This certificate program is open to degree-seeking onsite students only.

+Applicants must be pursuing a degree at FIU in order to apply for this certificate.
 To apply for the Afro-Latin American Studies Certificate, please click here!
-To ensure our office has your application on file and to avoid processing delays, please bring the completed application to the Labor Center room 304 or scan the application and e-mail to Reyni Valerio at email@example.com.
+To ensure our office has your application on file and to avoid processing delays, please bring the completed application to the Labor Center room 304 or scan the application and e-mail to Reyni Valerio at firstname.lastname@example.org.
 Once our program director has approved your application, we will submit it to the registrar's office.
 Thank you.

 General Requirements (18 credits)